The best snacks for diabetics

 Fruit or mint-flavored water

 You might not think of water as a snack, but dehydration can create pangs that are mistaken for hunger.
 A glass of water can therefore stop you from eating unnecessarily.
-Staying properly hydrated is also important for diabetics, as dehydration can increase your blood sugar concentration as well as putting a strain on your body.
+Staying properly hydrated is also important for diabetics, as dehydration can increase your blood sugar concentration as well as put a strain on your body.

 You can add flavor to glasses of water by dropping in slices of fruit, like lemon or lime, or crushed mint leaves.